Trustworthy Transfer Learning: A Survey: Open Questions and Future Trends

 \subsection{Cross-modal Transferability}

-Cross-modal transfer learning~\shortcite{ShenLDSKNT23,DinhZZLGRSP022,socher2013zero} aims at understanding knowledge transferability when the source and target domains have different types of data modalities, e.g., transferring knowledge from a text-based source domain to an image-based target domain.
-This differs from multi-modal learning~\shortcite{RadfordKHRGASAM21,huang2021makes} which maps different data modalities in a unified latent feature space over pair-wise training samples.
+Cross-modal transfer learning~\cite{ShenLDSKNT23,DinhZZLGRSP022,socher2013zero} aims at understanding knowledge transferability when the source and target domains have different types of data modalities, e.g., transferring knowledge from a text-based source domain to an image-based target domain.
+This differs from multi-modal learning~\cite{RadfordKHRGASAM21,huang2021makes}, which maps different data modalities in a unified latent feature space over pair-wise training samples.
 In contrast, cross-modal transfer learning focuses on investigating what knowledge can be transferred across data modalities.
-Although large language models (LLMs) have been applied to various scientific discovery tasks~\shortcite{DinhZZLGRSP022}, it is unclear what knowledge is being transferred in this process.
+Although large language models (LLMs) have been applied to various scientific discovery tasks~\cite{DinhZZLGRSP022}, it is unclear what knowledge is being transferred in this process.
 Additionally, there is a lack of theoretical understanding regarding how LLMs generalize to downstream tasks with different data modalities.

-\subsection{Physics-Informed Transfer Learning}
+\subsection{Physics-informed Transfer Learning}